 For optimal protection, ZINGA should be applied in two layers of 60 or 90 µm DFT each.

-In a duplex system (Active + Passive), ZINGA should be applied in 1 layer of min.
+In a duplex and triplex system (Active + Passive), ZINGA should be applied in 1 layer of min.
 60 to 80 µm DFT.

 For more information and application instructions, see ‘Overcoating ZINGA’.